CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04a2-HighCPU-Ex1.md

     csr1(config-applet)#action 0.01 syslog msg "High CPU detected." csr1(config-applet)#action 0.02 cli command "enable"
     csr1(config-applet)#action 0.03 cli command "guestshell run python iosxe-highcpu.py"
-    csr1(config-applet)#end

     ```

+    End the global configuration mode session with the `end` command or typing `CTRL-Z`, for example:

+    ```
+    csr1(config)#end
+    csr1#
+    ```

     Note that the `entry-val` parameter specifies the percentage at which to trigger the Python script.
 In normal
     conditions, 40% may be lower than desired to track a high CPU issue.
 However, this value is set lower for this lab
-    to ensure we can repeatedly generate a high CPU event to test the script.
+    to ensure we can repeatedly generate a high CPU event to test the script for demonstration purposes.

-#### Step 3: Force a High CPU Event and Observe Results
+#### Step 3: Simulating a High CPU Event and Observing the Results

+TODO: LEFT OFF HERE

 In order to complete the lab, it is important to ensure that the CPU monitoring put in place actually works as expected.
 However, in a lab environment, it can be difficult to spike the CPU of a router without any peers.
 As noted previously,